-This 16 week full-time course is designed to provide the construction industry with personnel who have the knowledge, skills and competencies to undertake a range of construction ground work tasks.
+This all-new 22 week full-time training course is designed to provide the construction industry with personnel who have the knowledge, skills and competencies to undertake a range of construction ground work tasks.
 It’s a good starting point if you are thinking of pursuing a career as a skilled construction operative or if you are contemplating an apprenticeship in one of the construction trades.

 You will gain the knowledge, skills and competence to construct concrete slabs and paths and to lay kerbs, flags and paviors under various conditions.